 tasks and will be attending both workshops.

 In late Program Year 5, ADAC and the Project investigator successfully integrated Megan and Jessica into the ADAC Fellows Program.
 These Fellows helped write the Project Year 5 Annual Report and Year 6 Workplan and will help with subsequent reports and the final knowledge product.
 During Program Year 6, they participated in conference calls and workshop participation and attendance, notetaking, database maintenance, and report writing.
-These students are meeting, and will continue to meet, key people in the field of oil spill response, assessment, restoration and research.
+These students met key people in the field of oil spill response, assessment, restoration and research.
 This includes meeting with USCG experts and operators.
 Consistent with all ADAC undergraduate and graduate student fellows, once they graduate, ADAC supports and advocates for these student fellows for career placement in the Homeland Security Enterprise.

 The students participating in the program, who are ADAC Fellows, are shown in the table below.